 I write daily, diligently, ritualistically, passionately, and preferably for children and young adults.

 I have authored nearly 20 STEM books for young readers.
 My inquisitive and funny nonfiction articles have appeared in Mountain Flyer, Cobblestone, and Muse magazines.

 I received an M.F.A. from the Writing for Children and Young Adults program at Vermont College of Fine Arts.
 I actively seek ways in which to unleash my talents on the world’s most imaginative and sophisticated readers: kids!

-I live in the side of a gingerbread mountain in southern Colorado.
-I have a shodan (black belt) rank in aikido.
+What else should you know about me?
+I once lived in the side of a gingerbread mountain in southern Colorado.
+I have a nidan (2nd-degree black belt) rank in aikido.
 Besides learning self-defense, bokkendo, and jodo, the precision, I cultivate self-refinement and harmony which impact my writing.

 Previously, I lived in Ireland, on the breadcrumb shores of Sandycove, just twenty minutes south of Dublin.
 While there, I received my M.Phil. in Popular Literature from Trinity College Dublin.
 Basically, I worked like a mad chemist and mixed Charlotte Brontë, Raymond Chandler, and James S. A. Corey into my dissertation.

 I received B.A.’s in English (creative writing) and History from the University of New Mexico.
 Actually, I grew up in the New Mexico boot heel, among creosote and coyotes — an upbringing that made me much like the landscape: durable, timeless, and wild!